Nursing Story Slam

 Marc Hall is one of our co-leads organizing this Nursing Story Slam event.
 He is a Research Specialist in the Nursing Research Office and has been with the Faculty of Nursing for 10 years.
 Although he has never been a practicing nurse, he has experience in telling stories from his involvement in the creation of a documentary, made-for-tv-movie, and musical about events from his high-school years.
 Since he has worked closely with nurses while being in the faculty, he has gained a deep appreciation for what they do and is really excited to be involved in this event to showcase their stories.

-Associate Dean, Research and Professor, UCalgary Nursing
+Associate Dean, Innovation and Research, UCalgary Nursing

 Mike Lang